Air Traffic Control Radar

 Surface Movement Radar (SMR)

 The Surface Movement Radar (SMR) scans the airport surface to locate the positions of aircraft and ground vehicles and displays them for air traffic controllers in bad weather.
 Surface movement radars operate in I- to K-Band and use an extremely short pulse-width to provide an acceptable range-resolution.
 The range is limited to a few kilometers, the antenna rotation speed is 60 revolutions per minute.

 Specially weather-radar applications

-Weather radar is very important for the air traffic management.
-There are weather-radars specially designed for the air traffic safety.
+Weather radar is very important for air traffic management.
+There are weather-radars specially designed for air traffic safety.